pierregillon/angular.scaffolding/README.md

 Try to follow the [John papa's best practices](https://github.com/johnpapa/angular-styleguide).

 ###Unit testing
-By default, this scaffolding use Karma with the pluggins :
+By default, this scaffolding use Karma with the plugins :
 * **Jasmine**   : test description library (describe, it)
 * **Chai**      : assertion library : expect(variable).to.be.an('object')
 * **Sinon**     : helps you to create spy and stubs : method = sinon.stub().returns(23)